-In addition to any express authority given by a principal to an agent, an agent has the incidental authority to do those acts that usually accompany, or are reasonably necessary to accomplish, the express authority.
+In addition to any express authority given by a principal to an agent, an agent has the incidental authority to do those acts that are necessary, usual, and proper to accomplish the express authority.

 1. When applicable, this instruction should be used with Instructions 8:9 and 8:11.